WordPress/gutenberg/packages/components/src/dropdown-menu/v2/README.md

 # `DropdownMenu` (v2)

-`DropdownMenu` aisplays a menu to the user (such as a set of actions or functions) triggered by a button.
+`DropdownMenu` displays a menu to the user (such as a set of actions or functions) triggered by a button.

 ## Design guidelines